Ever wondered what happens at a Newsham Park Hospital Ghost Hunt? I joined one of the overnight tours to find out. Read on if you dare….

 Joining together to create a circle of energy, our guide called out for any spirits to use the light of the cat toys to let us know of their presence.
 I was just starting to lose interest when the light flickered for the first time.
 With every question that followed, the light flashed excitedly, casting a multicoloured glow into the darkened room.
 Designed to be triggered by motion, it was unclear what could be causing the toy to flash so erratically, so far away from the group on the other side of the room….

-As I mentioned earlier, we used this gadget up in the Naughty Boys Corridor.
+As I mentioned earlier, we used the k2 meters up in the Naughty Boys Corridor.
 A somewhat tragic place, this narrow corridor is lined with rows of tiny cupboards on either side, and was apparently where ‘naughty’ boys were locked up as punishment during the days of the orphanage.
 It is thought that a young boy once died whilst locked up behind one of these doors.

 Nothing ghostly happened in this corridor, despite using both the flashing cat toys and K2 meters to detect any spiritual presence.
 Even so, it was difficult not to feel a sense of sorrow due to the suffering that had occurred in this very place all those years before.
 We climbed into one of the cupboards to get a sense of what it would have been like for the poor little boys.
 Dark, cramped and lonely, I can’t even begin to imagine the psychological impact of being locked, helpless and hungry, in such a tight space for any length of time.

-We traipsed up through the floors of the hospital using the winding staircase, lit only by the light from our torches.
-Metal suicide grills lined the stairs, an upsetting necessity left over from its time as a specialist psychiatric hospital.
+The Newsham Park Hospital ghost hunt moved on and we traipsed up through the floors of the hospital using the winding staircase, lit only by the light from our torches.
+Metal suicide grills lined the stairs, an upsetting necessity leftover from its time as a specialist psychiatric hospital.